 How to get divorce in New Mexico

-You and your spouse must decide on the type of your divorce.
-If you do not have children and common property, then the court will grant a divorce sooner.
-If there are common minor children or property in the marriage, then you should resolve all questions regarding custody and the division of property.
-If you have any other controversial issues, then they should also be resolved and documented.
-Thus your case will be considered as uncontested divorce in New Mexico, through which the process of ending the marriage goes much faster.
-If you can not come to an agreement in any way, then your divorce will be qualified as contested.
-And the court will decide on your disputes in the proceedings.
+If the spouses do not have children and common property, then the court usually grants a divorce sooner.
+But if there are common minor children or property in the marriage, the spouses still may file for uncontested divorce in New Mexico, if they resolve all questions regarding custody and the division of property independently.
+If the spouses cannot come to an agreement, then the divorce will be qualified as contested.
+And the court decides on all the disputes in the proceedings.

-When the New Mexico divorce papers are ready, you must register them in the court chancery in the county where you want to get a divorce.
-After this provide copies of the papers to your spouse and wait a state-established period so that the court can grant a divorce.
+When the New Mexico divorce papers are ready, they must be registered in the court chancery.
+After this, the copies should be delivered to the non-filing spouse, and then, the couple may wait a state-established period so that the court can grant a divorce.

 - One of the spouses is a resident of the state and has a domicile within 6 months before the filing of the claim in court;